- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

 Lizards can usually be seen soaking up some sun during the day, but they prefer hiding near rocks and other vegetation at night.
 Being a part of the reptile class of animals, lizards share traits such as the forked tongue of a snake and scales.
+Lizards are cold-blooded and become dormant in cold weather.
+Because of this, they are most common in hot, dry areas of the world.
 Lizards use their claws to dig, climb, and defend.
 Their tails are often as long or longer than the rest of their body and are used for balance, climbing, and protection.
+If a lizard’s tail is injured or cut off, it will eventually grow a new one.

-Lizards can live up to 50 years and have 4,675 identified species.
-Most of the species will lay their eggs, but a few are carried inside the mother.
-Lizards mature from 18 months to 7 years, some species taking much longer to become full-grown.
+Lizards can live up to 50 years and include 4,675 identified species.
+Most of the species will lay eggs, but a few are carried inside the mother.
+Lizards mature from 18 months to 7 years, with some species taking much longer to become full-grown.
 They vary in length from just over a half-inch to over 10 feet.

 Some interesting facts about lizards are: